-How To Deal With Digestive Problems After Changing to plant-based Diet?
+How To Deal With Digestive Problems After Changing to a plant-based Diet?

 You may wonder if you can tolerate a vegan diet at all.
 So what if there are some digestive problems during the transition?

-Those who have consumed predominantly heavily processed foods for many years sometimes get stomach problems such as bloating or even diarrhea after even a small amount of fresh raw food.
+Those who have consumed predominantly heavily processed foods for many years sometimes have stomach problems such as bloating or diarrhea after even a small amount of fresh raw food.

 You may be particularly sensitive to legumes such as lentils, chickpeas, and soybeans.
 The reason is that the intestinal flora, the micro-organisms in the intestine, is not adequately prepared for this form of nutrition.

-The good news: Over time, the digestive tract usually gets used to the new diet.
+The good news is: The digestive tract usually gets used to the new diet over time.
 The stomach and intestines need time to get used to it, a kind of training.

 If you have digestive problems during the transition, you should carefully choose and test new foods.
 Try first and cook easily digestible meals.
 If you cook potatoes, carrots, leeks, broccoli, and spinach, for example, they are easy to digest.